loteoo/hyperapp/docs/src/pages/Api/api.md

 Functions that describe the transitions between the states of your app.

+They are the only way to change the state of your Hyperapp app.

-They are pure, deterministic functions that produce no side-effects and return the next state.
+Actions are pure, deterministic functions that produce no side-effects and return the next state.
 They are dispatched by either DOM events in your app, [effects](#effects) or by [subscriptions](#subscriptions).
-They come in many forms:
+They come in multiple forms:

 #### Simple action: `state => nextState`
 No parameters, next state is determined entirely on the previous state.